Azure/caf-terraform-landingzones-accelerator/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/README.md

    > * Azure AD [User Administrator](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#user-administrator-permissions) is _required_ to create a "break glass" AKS admin Active Directory Security Group and User.
 Alternatively, you could get your Azure AD admin to create this for you when instructed to do so.
    >   * If you are not part of the User Administrator group in the tenant associated to your Azure subscription, please consider [creating a new tenant](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-access-create-new-tenant#create-a-new-tenant-for-your-organization) to use while evaluating this implementation.

-3. > :bulb: The steps shown here and elsewhere in the reference implementation use Bash shell commands.
+3. The steps shown here and elsewhere in the reference implementation use Bash shell commands.
 On Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/about#what-is-wsl-2) to run Bash.
 Once your bash shell is up you will need to install these prerequisites.

    Latest [Azure CLI installed](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest)

    ```bash